guettli/programming-guidelines/README.md

 Yes, you can automatically create foo with a script.
 Whatever "foo" is in your context: It has no value.
 It is worth nothing.
-It is dust in the wind like a web page.
+It is dust in the wind like a web page which displays the current time.
 This output is only temporarily valuable.

 Look at the basic IPO pattern: Input - Processing - Output (in this case "foo").